ayanahmad01/Airline_Reservation_System/README.md

   The project includes a UI, also known as GUI (Graphical User Interface), which consists of buttons, text fields, and other graphical elements used to interact with the user.

-  The GUI will be built using the Java Swing library.
+  The GUI was built using the Java Swing library.

   Task division: Front end and back end.